grodansparadis/vscp-doc-firmware/level1_specifics.md

 ## Firmware

-Firmware for Level I nodes is available in the [vscp-firmware repository](https://github.com/grodansparadis/vscp-firmware). **vscp_firmware.h** and **vscp_firmware.c** in the top common folder is the file you are looking for.Read the rest of this sections oon how to implement this code into your hardware device.
+Firmware for Level I nodes is available in the [vscp-firmware repository](https://github.com/grodansparadis/vscp-firmware). **vscp_firmware.h** and **vscp_firmware.c** in the top common folder is the file you are looking for.Read the rest of this sections on how to implement this code into your hardware device.

+An alternative is to use vscp-firmware-level2.h/vscp-firmware-level2.c which can be used to build both level I and level II firmware.

 As an alternative to the code described here you can use the [vscp-framework](https://github.com/BlueAndi/vscp-framework) to implement a Level I device.
+Also [vscp-arduino](https://github.com/BlueAndi/vscp-arduino) can be useful.

 [filename](./bottom_copyright.md ':include')